 This program is intended to broaden full-time classroom teachers' horizons and inspire them with ideas for classroom innovation through an international experience centered on a specific academic subject or theme.
 Upon return, Fellows promote innovation and quality instruction in New York City classrooms through an annual fall symposium attended by the NYU community, teacher colleagues, and the general public, and through ongoing events as part of the Astor Fellows Alumni Network.
 Fellows do not receive NYU course credit or continuing education credit.

 In order to be eligible to apply for this opportunity, you must:

 - Be a current, full-time classroom teacher in a New York City Public School

-- Have completed three years or more of full-time teaching in a New York City public school as of September 2019.
+- Have completed three years or more of full-time teaching in a New York City public school.